 Overdoing Your Workouts

 It’s good to challenge yourself and your body.
 Pushing past your limits is how you check your capabilities and learn to improve your training.
-But constantly overtraining and rushing can lead to injuries and fatigue.
+It’s common notion that running as cardio is good for building musle, but there’s a limit to how long you should run on a treadmill, since constantly overtraining and rushing can lead to injuries and fatigue.

 This can set you back and undo all that hard work you’ve done.
 Check if your body is built up to the level of the program you’re trying to embark on.
 If not, take it easy and learn to gradually increase the intensity, speed, and frequency.